arnonram/swade-npc-importer/README.md

   - Shields
   - Gear
 - **Special Abilities**
-  - Searching for "Armor" and/or any damage attack (lines with Str., Str+d*, or dice formulas)
+  - Search for "Armor" and/or any damage attack (lines with Str., Str+d*, or dice formulas).
+    - You may select from the settings to not search for these special items, and then they will all be listed as Special Abilities Items
+  - Lists all others as Special Abilities Items
   - Size
     - Size influences the tokens' size (bigger than medium) and scale (for smaller than medium)
     - Add additional wounds as per the Size Table (SWADE Core)